Beijzum/beijzum.github.io/docs/Writing Your First Game.md

     import random
     ```

     a.
-The first line of code imports the _random_ module, which possesses many functions for generating or manipulating random integers.
+The first line of code imports the `random` module, which possesses many functions for generating or manipulating random integers.

     b.
-The "import" keyword allows you to use modules in your code.
+The `import` keyword allows you to use modules in your code.
 This allows you to reuse code that you (or others) have created in any project.

     c.
-This program will be using the random module randomly generate the choices rock, paper, or scissor for the computer opponent.
+This program will be using the `random` module randomly generate the choices rock, paper, or scissor for the computer opponent.

 2. Initialize all options by _typing_ the following: